 Disney’s Animal Kingdom is the park that will see the fewest additions for the 50th Anniversary, this is mostly because of more urgent attention in the other three parks.

 The Animal Kingdom is doing well thanks to the huge success of Pandora: The World of Avatar with its two rides: Flight of Passage and Na’vi River Journey.
 Both are incredible additions and Flight of Passage is definitely one of my favorite rides anywhere.
 Think of it as a souped-up version of Soarin’.

-Like the Magic Kingdom, one addition we can be sure of at the Animal Kingdom for the 50th is the new entrance.
-This will make it easier for visitors coming from the buses or parking lot in this expanded area.
+Like the Magic Kingdom, one other addition at the Animal Kingdom for the 50th is the new entrance.
+This makes it easier for visitors coming from the buses or parking lot in this expanded area.

 You can read more detailed descriptions about all the new rides and attractions coming to Disney World in the next few years in a recent post.